About the Classical Guitar

 You do not buy an F1 Ferrari to go around the streets of your town but a production Testarossa.

 Today, guitarists have many choices of splendid instruments available.
 I will share with you what I would do if I wanted to buy a guitar today.
 There are a few things you have to keep in mind: Where will I play my guitar most of the time?
 Will it be a concert hall, a club, a recording studio?
 Will I use a microphone and a PA?
-(In the black and white picture, Segovia is looking at my guitar in his studio)

 In the 80s (the decade of extremes), guitar constructors and players were trying to create instruments to play as loud as possible and show the world that the guitar was a "real classical" instrument (as if "classical" and "loud" were synonyms).
 Some of these instruments were literally wild beasts that had to be "tamed" more than played.
 With all that, I have attended concerts where these instruments were played and you could barely hear them if a mosquito flew passed too near and you did not have the cash to sit in the first 10 rows.
 So, eventually, with the advances in electronics etc., you would see the concert players using microphones and pickups to amplify their instruments.
 Luthiers, on the other hand, realized that they were putting the hard work and the money in the wrong place.
 The worst part about it is that for every decibel in volume projected, you had to invest 3 or 4 thousand dollars and you could only increase the volume "so much".